italoalmeida/hc-pedidos-app/README.md

 `ng serve`

-Digite a url http://localhost:4200/ no seu navegador para visualisar a aplicação.
+Digite a url http://localhost:4200/ no seu navegador para visualizar a aplicação.